Last update of this page: February 3, 2020, 12:08 am ET, to include SSEP Mission 15 to ISS

-NEW OPPORTUNITY SSEP Mission 15 to the International Space Station expected launch Spring 2019 aboard vehicle TBD, with XX SSEP Mission 13 experiments (SSEP15 Gemini payload) Flight Opportunity Status
+NEW OPPORTUNITY SSEP Mission 15 to the International Space Station expected launch Spring/Summer 2020, aboard vehicle TBD, with XX SSEP Mission 14 experiments (SSEP15 Apollo payload)

+Flight Opportunity Status

 To gauge program impact, you are invited to read the In Our Own Words and the SSEP In the News pages, and explore the Showcase of Community-Created Videos, at the separate SSEP Community Network Hubsite.
 You are also invited to explore the Full SSEP National Blog Archive, which documents the history of the program since inception.